-The Exciting 21st Century Buildings That Shape New York City’s Horizon
+The Exciting 21st-Century Buildings That Shape New York City’s Horizon

 New York City’s horizon could really take your breath away.
-It is arrayed with 21st-century buildings that are fashioned with unique and exciting designs by prominent architects and developers in the world.
+It is arrayed with 21st-century buildings that are fashioned with unique and exciting designs by prominent architects and developers from around the world.

-The city’s skyline has impressive skyscrapers and edifices, NYC parks, historical landmarks and fantastic cityscapes.
-These also include the famous and classic 86-story Empire State Building with high-open air deck, in which you could take a glimpse of the stunning New York City’s skyline.
-You will also be amazed by these 21st-century buildings such as Barclays Center by SHoP Architects and Via 57 West by Bjarke Ingels Group, among others.
+The city’s skyline has impressive skyscrapers and edifices, NYC parks, historical landmarks, and fantastic cityscapes.
+These also include the famous and classic 86-story Empire State Building with high open-air deck, in which you could take a glimpse of the stunning New York City skyline.
+You will also be amazed by other 21st-century buildings such as Barclays Center by SHoP Architects and Via 57 West by Bjarke Ingels Group, among others.

-Take a look and be amazed at some of the following exciting buildings exhibiting in the streets of New York City:
+Take a look and be amazed at some of the following exciting buildings exhibiting in the streets of New York City.

 56 Leonard Street

-This interesting skyscraper is about 821 feet or 250m tall.
+This interesting skyscraper is about 821 feet or 250 meters tall.
 It is a 57-story condominium residence located on Leonard Street in Tribeca, New York City.
 Its construction was completed in 2017.
-It is designed by Herzog & de Meuron and described it as “houses stacked in the sky.”
+It was designed by Herzog & de Meuron and described as “houses stacked in the sky.”

 New York by Gehry